-1. The Company made contributions to charitable or civic organizations for which the following directors serve as directors, trustees or executive officers: Ms. Carroll, Mr. Glanton, Mr. Greenberg, Mr. Hankowsky, Mr. Mele and Mr. Sordoni.
-None of the Company's contributions exceeded the greater of \$1,000,000 or 2% of the recipient organization's annual revenues.
+1. The Company made contributions to charitable or civic organizations for which the following directors serve as directors, trustees or executive officers: Ms. Carroll, Mr. Glanton, Mr. Greenberg, Mr. Hankowsky, Mr. Mele, Mr. Smoot and Mr. Sordoni.
+None of the Company's contributions exceeded the greater of \$1 million or 2% of the recipient organization's consolidated gross revenues.

 - The Company purchases energy at normal tariff rates from Exelon Corporation, Duke Energy Corporation and UGI Corporation or their affiliates for which Mr. Glanton, Ms. Ruff and Mr. Greenberg, respectively, serve or served as executive officers.
 The amounts paid by the Company to these other entities are not material to these other entities. - 3.
 The Company provides water service at normal tariff rates to Liberty Property Trust, UGI Corporation, Exelon Corporation and Duke Energy Corporation or their affiliates for which Mr. Hankowsky, Mr. Greenberg, Mr. Glanton and Ms. Ruff, respectively, serve or served as executive officers.
-The amounts paid to the Company by these other entities are not material to these other entities. - 4.
-Mr. DeBenedictis is a member of the board of directors, but not the compensation committee, of Exelon Corporation, for which Mr. Glanton served as an executive officer until 2008. - 5.
-Mr. DeBenedictis serves on the board of directors of other companies and of civic or charitable organizations with Mr. Greenberg, Mr. Hankowsky, Mr. Smoot and Mr. Sordoni. - 6.
-The Company has paid Liberty Property Trust amounts under the Company's normal developer refund agreement and Mr. Hankowsky serves as an executive officer of Liberty Property Trust.
+The amounts paid to the Company by these other entities are not material to these other entities. - Mr. DeBenedictis is a member of the board of directors, but not the compensation committee, of Exelon Corporation, for which Mr. Glanton served as an executive officer until 2008. - Mr. DeBenedictis serves on the board of directors of other companies and of civic or charitable organizations with Mr. Greenberg, Mr. Hankowsky, Mr. Smoot and Mr. Sordoni. - 6.
 The Company has banking arrangements with Citizens Financial Group or its affiliates and Mr. Hankowsky is a member of the Board of Directors of Citizens Financial Group.
-The amounts paid by the Company to these other entities are not material to these other entities.
+The amounts paid by the Company to these other entities are not material to these entities.